CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

       # NOTE: This is a datemath lucene value (examples: *, now-1d, now-1h, ...)
       lookback_time: '*'
       # Assemblyline filestore object where the bundle files will be created
-      #  NOTE: This is similar the the urls found in the filstore configuration of the
+      #  NOTE: This is similar to the urls found in the filestore configuration of the
       #        config.yml file.
 Supported types are: S3, Azure Blob, FTP, local and sftp
       output_filestore: file:///tmp/replay/output
       # Working directory for the creator and creator_worker processes